-MANAGEMENT'S STATEMENT OF RESPONSIBILITIES FOR THE FINANCIAL INFORMATION OF ESTATES AND TRUSTS ADMINISTERED BY THE PUBLIC GUARDIAN AND TRUSTEE OF BRITISH COLUMBIA
+MANAGEMENT'S STATEMENT OF RESPONSIBILITIES FOR THE FINANCIAL STATEMENTS OF ESTATES AND TRUSTS ADMINISTERED BY THE PUBLIC GUARDIAN AND TRUSTEE OF BRITISH COLUMBIA

-Management is responsible for preparing the accompanying financial information and is responsible for its integrity and objectivity.
-The financial information is prepared in conformity with International Financial Reporting Standards and includes amounts based on informed judgments and estimates of the expected effects of current events and transactions.
+Management is responsible for preparing the accompanying financial statements and is responsible for their integrity and objectivity.
+The financial statements are prepared in conformity with International Financial Reporting Standards and include amounts based on informed judgments and estimates of the expected effects of current events and transactions.

 Management is also responsible for maintaining systems of internal control that provide reasonable assurance that financial information is reliable, that all financial transactions are properly authorized, that assets are safeguarded, and that the Public Guardian and Trustee of British Columbia adheres to legislation and regulatory requirements.
-These systems include the communication of policies and the Public Guardian and Trustee of British Columbia's code of ethics and business conduct throughout the organization.
+These systems include the communication of policies and the Public Guardian and Trustee of British Columbia's ethical principles and standards of conduct throughout the organization.
 Management continually monitors the systems of internal controls for compliance.

-KPMG LLP has been appointed by the Public Guardian and Trustee of British Columbia as independent auditors to examine and report on the financial information and their report follows.
+KPMG LLP has been appointed by the Public Guardian and Trustee of British Columbia as independent auditors to examine and report on the financial statements and their report follows.